5 Do's and Don'ts for Hosting Holiday Parties

 Items to include in your beverage station:

-- A bottle opener for easy access to beer and soda.
+- A bottle opener for easy access to beer and soda

-- Koozies to keep their drinks cold.
+- Koozies to keep cold drinks cold

 3. Don’t shoo guests out of the kitchen.